Maximal displacement of a supercritical branching random walk in a time-inhomogeneous random environment

 \section{Abstract}

-The behaviour of the maximal displacement of a supercritical branching random walk has been a subject of intense studies for a long time.
+The behavior of the maximal displacement of a supercritical branching random walk has been a subject of intense studies for a long time.
 But only recently the case of time-inhomogeneous branching has gained focus.
-The contribution of this paper is to analyse a time-inhomogeneous model with two level of randomness.
-In the first step a sequence of branching law is sampled independently according to a distribution on point measures.
-Conditionally on the realisation of this sequence (called environment) we define a branching random walk and find the asymptotic behaviour of its maximal particle.
-It is of the form $V_n -\varphi \log n + o_\P(\log n)$, where $V_n$ is a function of the environment that behaves as a random walk and $\varphi>0$ is a constant.
-It turns out that the logarithmic correction $\varphi$ is bigger than the usual one of the homogenous branching case.
+The contribution of this paper is to analyze a time-inhomogeneous model with two levels of randomness.
+In the first step a sequence of branching laws is sampled independently according to a distribution on the set of point measures' laws.
+Conditionally on the realization of this sequence (called environment) we define a branching random walk and find the asymptotic behavior of its maximal particle.
+It is of the form $V_n -\varphi \log n + o_\P(\log n)$, where $V_n$ is a function of the environment that behaves as a random walk and $\varphi>0$ is a deterministic constant, which turns out to be bigger than the usual logarithmic correction of the homogeneous branching random walk.